SALT-NLP/CAVA/README.md

 ### 3. Using HuggingFace datasets

-You can convert audio datasets from HuggingFace to the CATS format using the included conversion script.
+You can convert audio datasets from HuggingFace to the CAVA format using the included conversion script.
 This allows you to leverage existing audio datasets without manual file preparation.

 #### HuggingFace Dataset Converter

-The `convert_from_hf.py` script converts any HuggingFace audio dataset to CATS format:
+The `convert_from_hf.py` script converts any HuggingFace audio dataset to CAVA format:

 ```bash
 python convert_from_hf.py \